Razib Khan

-Razib Khan (রাজীব খান) is a right-wing Bangladeshi-American writer in population genetics and consumer genomics.
+Razib Khan (রাজীব খান) is a Bangladeshi-American writer and blogger whose work focuses on population genetics and consumer genomics.
+A self-described conservative and atheist, Khan has contributed to a variety of mainstream, conservative, and alt-right publications.
+In 2015, he was briefly hired as a science columnist for The New York Times, but his contract was subsequently canceled after his past writings on race and intelligence drew public scrutiny.
+Khan also garnered media attention in 2014 when he became one of the first people to sequence a child's genome in utero.

 Life and education

 Khan was born in c.
 1977 in Dhaka, Bangladesh.
-He belongs to a Bengali zamindar family from Homna, Comilla District.
-Khan moved to the United States at the age of five.
-In kindergarten his teacher pronounced his name "Razib" (rather than Rajib) and the name stuck.
 He grew up in Upstate New York and Eastern Oregon.
-Though brought up a Muslim, he was an atheist from an early age.
+He is an atheist despite his parents being Muslim.

 At the University of Oregon, he completed his Bachelor of Science in biochemistry in 2000, and completed his Bachelor of Science in biology in 2006.
-Razib also did graduate work at the University of California at Davis.
-During the early 2000s Khan initially worked as a software engineer, but received funding from Ron Unz, founder of the The Unz Review, and switched his focus to science.
+He began but did not complete a graduate program at the University of California, Davis.
+During the early 2000s Khan received funding from right-wing millionaire Ron Unz and switched his focus to science.

 Blogging and writing

-In December 2010, Khan co-founded the group blog Brown Pundits together with British-Pakistani Bahá'í Zachary L. Zavidé and Pakistani-American Omar Ali.
-The blog pertains mainly to South Asian issues.
-In October 2018 they began an associated podcast called The Brown Pundits Podcast.
-More generally, he is most broadly known for his various webblogs, which have accrued him over 50,000 Substack subscribers.

-As a writer, Khan has contributed to the Guardian, the National Review, Slate, Taki's Magazine, and The Unz Review.
+Khan blogged at GNXP (short for Gene Expression), which was hosted by Discover magazine for a period in the 2010s.
+As of 2026, his current blog, Unsupervised Learning, is hosted on Substack.
+He has written for The Guardian, National Review, Slate, Taki's Magazine, The Unz Review and other publications.

 In March 2015, The New York Times announced that it had hired Khan on a short-term contract, and that he would write for them about once a month.
-The Times wrote he is "a science blogger and a doctoral candidate in genomics and genetics at the University of California, Davis.
+The Times wrote he was "a science blogger and a doctoral candidate in genomics and genetics at the University of California, Davis.
 He writes about evolution, genetics, religion, politics and philosophy."
 In response, journalists documented Khan's contributions to the alt-right Taki's Magazine and VDARE, which included support for the belief that some races are biologically more intelligent than others.
 Following this, The New York Times removed him as a regular periodic contributor.
 The Times did not specifically mention the part of Khan's work they found uncomfortable, and he wrote two op-eds for the paper before they ended his contract.

-In a 2016 interview with the economist and podcaster James Miller, referring to the cancelled Times contract, Khan stated, "I have a clean conscience because I say what I think is true."
+In 2020 Khan summarized his political evolution: "I have gone from being a moderate libertarian in the early 2000s to more of a populist conservative in 2020, albeit of a moderate and cosmopolitan personal bent."
+In 2021, Khan expressed a sympathetic view of Hindutva, writing in UnHerd that the rise of Hindu nationalism and its domination of Indian politics would lead to a "native cultural ascendancy", describing Hindutva as a "deep-rooted indigenous [identity]" similar to Chinese or Japanese nationalism.
+He spoke at a hard-right natalist conference in Austin in 2024.